 Quarantined materials should be kept in a designated area away from other collections, public areas of the library, staff workspaces, and other high traffic areas.
 Staff handling materials to be quarantined should employ sound hygiene practices; at a minimum, washing hands thoroughly before and after handling materials.
-Use of PPE, such as disposable gloves, is recommended where possible.
+Use of PPE is recommended whenever possible.